 - Geolocation software, greater storage, and information usage mean that local sales taxes are far more likely to be factored into the price, even if transactions took place across state lines.

-- While we will be going into more detail about it later, improved return practices and quality standards have become more widespread, especially among larger chains, retailers, or platforms.
+- While we will be going into more detail about it later, improved return practices and quality standards have become more widespread, especially among larger chains, retailers, and platforms.

-- Larger markets will be able to dictate the laws and practices for the world or large areas, using their economic weight to force matters.
+- Some larger markets will be able to dictate the laws and practices for the world or large areas, using their economic weight to force matters.

 - Similarly, international law matters a great deal.
 Often larger retailers will have different websites or webpages for different countries to accommodate different laws and best practices in those countries (alongside adjusting the price and shipping options).